In today’s episode, I’m going to be talking about taking time off from your business.

 That’s something that I do quite meticulously, and I’m very conscious of it.

-And that really helps me to get that reset and refresh that I need on a daily basis, rather than waiting till I go on holidays for three weeks – in November.
+My partner David is also involved in that and makes sure that I stop when I say I’m going to stop each day.
+That really helps me to get that reset and refresh that I need on a daily basis, rather than waiting until I go on holidays for three weeks.

-You get four weeks off a year in Australia – I’ve just discovered so many countries don’t do even four weeks off.
+You get four weeks off a year in Australia – I’ve just discovered so many countries don’t do even four weeks off!
 They might do two weeks off in the summer, or something like that.
 Oh my goodness!

-We don’t have to subscribe to that model when we are self-employed.
+We don’t have to subscribe to that model when we are self-employed!

-We don’t have to do that anymore.
-Something that’s been a goal of mine, and I’ve hit it many times, (and I’ve also not hit it many times), is to work less than 20 hours a week.
+Something that’s been a goal of mine, and I’ve hit it many times (and I’ve also NOT hit it many times), is to work less than 20 hours a week.

 When I got down to 15 hours in a week, I was starting to feel was like I was missing it – I had FOMO for my business – whereas when I was at 20 hours, it felt like that was really the right fit.

-And I would say 50% of the time I’m under or around 20 hours, and 50% of the time, I might creep up to 25.
+I would say 50% of the time I’m under or around 20 hours, and 50% of the time, I might creep up to 25.

-So that’s a really good feeling for me, and that means I don’t feel this compelling need to always have extended periods of time off in my business.
+That’s a really good feeling for me, and that means I don’t feel this compelling need to always have extended periods of time off in my business.